 Leahi Hospital has 4 units with a total of 155 long term care and 4 acute tuberculosis beds.

 - Young 5

 Nursing Administration: Director of Nursing, Nursing Supervisors, Staff

 - Also: Infection Control Preventionist, Wound Care Nurse, Quality Assurance, RAI Coordinators, and Geriatric Nurse Practitioner

-Care on each unit consists of providing short term and long term care which consists of:
+Care on units consists of providing acute TB care, short term and long term care which consists of: